Hamas leader Ismail Haniyeh assassinated in Tehran, Iran says

 Israel itself did not immediately comment but it often doesn't when it comes to assassination carried out by their Mossad intelligence agency.

+There was no immediate reaction from the White House.
+The apparent assassination comes at a precarious time, as the Biden administration has tried to push Hamas and Israel to agree to at least a temporary cease-fire and hostage-release deal.

+CIA Director Bill Burns was in Rome on Sunday to meet with senior Israel, Qatari and Egyptian officials in the latest round of talks.
+Separately, Brett McGurk, the White House Coordinator for the Middle East and North Africa, is in the region for talks with U.S. partners.

-In its campaign since, Israel has killed more than 39,360 Palestinians and wounded more than 90,900, according to the Gaza Health Ministry, whose count does not differentiate between civilians and combatants.
+In its campaign since the Israel-Hamas war began, Israel has killed more than 39,360 Palestinians and wounded more than 90,900, according to the Hamas-run Gaza Health Ministry, whose count does not differentiate between civilians and combatants.